 With a network of more than 180 schools, the choice for an exchange is vast.
 Australia or India?
 Canada or China?
 America or Singapore?
 Africa or Europe?
 With so many options open to students – all giving an incredibly different experience – the difficulty isn’t so much deciding whether or not to go, but where!
 You could improve your language skills by visiting a school with a different first language or explore how different cultures live by choosing a homestay.

-At Cobham Hall, girls from Years 7 to 13 are able to choose from any school within the Round Square network.
+At Cobham Hall, students from Years 7 to 13 are able to choose from any school within the Round Square network.
 Exchanges can last for two weeks to a full half-term, and students can either stay with a host family or within the school, depending on the facilities available.
 The activities undertaken by the student will vary depending on the programme offered by the host school.

 ‘Big Build’ Service Projects